 Sonoma Women’s Flats from SoftWalk

-For sufferers of plantar fasciitis or bunions, comfort and stretch that conforms to your feet are important details when buying shoes.
+If you have plantar fasciitis or bunions, shoes that are comfortable and stretch to conform to your feet are important.
 Sonoma offers half sizes as well as a choice between wide, narrow, and even extra wide fits.

 Most of Softwalk’s shoes have removable inserts so you can add your own orthotic insoles for added support.
 Some shoes even add stabilizing features to ensure your walk is as soft as possible and doesn’t add strain to the rest of your body.